 In the future, phones for senior citizens may include other unique features.
 Mr. van den Bergh says that Clarity is working on devices that can monitor the user's environment to help caregivers keep an eye on parents and other loved ones while away.
 For example, future phones may have a temperature gauge designed to alert the caregiver if the temperature falls below or rises above certain limits.

 Companies like Clarity are filling an untraditional niche in the consumer technology market.
 But the products these companies create may help give caregivers peace of mind and senior citizens the ability to live happier, more independent lives.

-To learn more about cell phones and related topics, take a look at the links on the next page.
+To learn more about cell phones and related topics, take a look at the links below.

 Releated HowStuffWorks Articles

 - Munsell Color Science Laboratory.
 "Perception FAQ."
 Rochester Institute of Technology.
 (Jan.
 28, 2009) http://www.cis.rit.edu/mcsl/outreach/faq.php?catnum=1#877

 - National Institute on Aging.
 "Hearing loss."
 August 2005.
 (Jan.
 30, 2009) http://www.nia.nih.gov/HealthInformation/Publications/hearing.htm

 - van den Bergh, Jamie.
 Vice President Sales & Marketing, Clarity.
 Personal interview.
 Jan.
 9, 2009.